Depression & mental illness

 The first step to getting the care you need is understanding what you’re going through.
 The self-assessment and self-care tools and resources below are a great place to start.

 If you're struggling with depression, anxiety or another mental health or substance use condition, the last thing you need is to be overwhelmed when you're looking for help.
 That's where MindHealthBC comes in.
 This website makes it easy for you to get the information and resources you need to feeling better.

 A self-care manual for staff who may be experiencing depression or low mood.
 This workbook allows individuals to work through activities and scenarios, learning strategies for managing low mood and depression.
 It focuses on three antidepressant skills: solving problems effectively, realistic thinking, and reactivating your life.

 confidential, anonymous online self-assessment tool.
 Using this tool, individuals can periodically "check up" on their mental health to help identify symptoms of depression, anxiety, or bipolar disorder as a way of seeking support early on.

 This assessment is provided by the Mood Disorders Association of Ontario for all members of the public.
 There is no cost to use it and reassessments can taken as needed.
-Get started now

-The Health Promotion Video Library provides a curated list of short, informative health and wellness videos.
-Available 24/7 from any computer, tablet or smartphone.
+The Health Promotion Video Library provides a curated list of short, informative health and wellness videos, available 24/7 from any computer, tablet or smartphone.